How Much Does Welding School Cost in Pennsylvania?

 tuition costs vary significantly

-While program length and format vary, you’ll typically pay anywhere from a few hundred dollars for individual courses to tens of thousands for multi-semester certificates: short certificate courses can start around $519 per class or reach about $6,000 for a 300-hour program;
+Program length and format make a big difference in price.
+You can pay a few hundred dollars for a single course or tens of thousands for a full certificate.
+Short certificate courses often start around $519 per class or reach about $6,000 for a 300-hour program.

 Typical Additional Costs to Budget For